lisaengineeringteam/homeassistantfrontend/gallery/src/pages/user-test/configuration-menu.markdown

 This test showed two different kinds of user groups: UI and YAML users.

 * Moving `Developer tools` to `Settings` is a good idea
-* YAML users want reload YAML and Home Assistant restart in `System`
+* YAML users want reload YAML and Third Eye restart in `System`
 * Move the restart and reload button to the `System` page from the overflow menu
 * Add suggestion to reload YAML when a user wants to restart
 * Add reload all YAML button